Crime & Justice

 Bryant also questioned why federal officials have not responded with the same urgency they showed in Minnesota.
 He pointed to comments from U.S. Attorney General Pam Bondi, who said the Justice Department would enforce the Freedom of Access to Clinic Entrances Act, which also covers interference with religious services.

 Bondi’s remarks followed a protest at Cities Church in St. Paul, Minn.
-Federal agents later arrested those who organized and participated in the anti‑ICE demonstration, including independent journalists Don Lemon and Georgia Fort, as well as a college student who assisted with media coverage.
+Federal agents later charged those who organized or participated in the anti‑ICE demonstration.
+They also charged independent journalists Don Lemon and Georgia Fort, as well as a college student who assisted with media coverage.
 Federal officials described the Minnesota event as a coordinated disruption, which drew criticism from press‑freedom advocates.

 Concerns Rooted in a Long History of Threats Against Black Churches